ryanharjo/ryanharjo/README.md

 - 👋 Hi, I’m @ryanharjo
 - 👀 I’m interested in ... projects
-- 🌱 I’m currently learning ... fundamentals of tecnnology
+- 🌱 I’m currently learning ... fundamentals of technology
 - 💞️ I’m looking to collaborate on ... projects
 - 📫 How to reach me ...fatmanonawarpath@gmail.com
 - 😄 Pronouns: ... he/him